Javel, Paris: History

+From the 19th to the 20th century, the name of this place was spelled "Javelle".

 Before its annexation to Paris in 1860, it was part of the commune of Issy.
 Afterwards, it became industrialized with the installation of electric plants (Thomson) and automobile factories (Citroën).
 The Citroën factories occupied a very large section of the neighborhood until the 1970s-1980s.
 The plant has been demolished.

-In this neighborhood, in a chemical factory founded in 1777, Claude Louis Berthollet studied and produced a disinfectant with a sodium hypochlorite base (bleach), which is known today in French as eau de Javel (literally: "Javel water").
+In this neighborhood, in a chemical factory founded in 1777, Claude Louis Berthollet studied and produced a disinfectant with a sodium hypochlorite base (bleach), which is known today in French as eau de Javel (literally: "Water from Javel").
 Later, other industrial plants were set up in the neighborhood, including that of André Citroën in 1915.
 The factory was originally a munitions factory designed to support the war effort by the mass production of artillery shells.
 Following World War I, André Citroën used his experience in automobile construction acquired in the Mors factories, which was headquartered at 48 Rue du Théâtre.
 He applied the principles of Henry Ford after having discovering them on a trip to Detroit in 1913 and meeting Henry Ford.
 The factory in Javel was converted to an automobile production facility which went on to produce the first mass-produced European car: the Citroën Type A 10 HP.
 The automobile factory continued to produce cars until 1975; the last car released by the factory was the Citroën DS.
 The company's headquarters moved in 1982 and permanently left its historic address at Quai de Javel.
-The following became named after André Citröen: the André Citröen Park, the Collège André Citroën ("André Citroën secondary school"), and the Quai André-Citroën, formerly the Quai de Javel.
+The following became named after André Citroën: the André Citroën Park, the Collège André Citroën ("André Citroën secondary school"), and the Quai André-Citroën, formerly the Quai de Javel.